 How might carbohydrates cause common diseases?

 As a psychiatrist, I strongly suspect that the modern diet is a major culprit in many common mental health disorders, as well.
-To read my blog post about low-carbohydrate diets and bipolar disorder, click HERE.
-To read about the role of sugar in ADHD, click HERE.
+I encourage you to read my blog posts about low-carbohydrate diets and bipolar disorder and the role of sugar in ADHD.

 Advanced Glycation End Products (AGE’s)